Follow Us

 Her father, Thomas Ingersoll, who had fought on the side of the American revolutionaries during the War, had moved his family to the Niagara region of Upper Canada in 1795 after he had applied for and received a land grant.
 Shortly after, Laura married United Empire Loyalist James Secord, with whom she had seven children.
 The family lived in Queenston.

 After the outbreak of the War of 1812, Secord's husband was seriously wounded at the Battle of Queenston Heights.
-While he was still recovering in 1813, the Americans invaded the Niagara peninsula, including Queenston.
+He was still recovering in 1813, the Americans invaded the Niagara peninsula, including Queenston.
 Secord acquired information about a planned American attack, and stole away on the morning of June 23 to inform Lieutenant James FitzGibbon at DeCew House in the British-controlled territory.

 In her own words, Secord